Does SSI or Disability Help Pay Rent, Utilities, or Heating Costs?

 To apply for LIHEAP, go to LIHEAP.org to find the assistance program in your state and/or search for the LIHEAP program in your county.

 Social Security can take many months to approve your SSDI or SSI benefits.
-That can create financial hardship for some.
-There are some resources available if you're waiting for Social Security to approve your disability benefits.
-Learn more about the financial help you might be able to receive.
+That can create financial hardship for many applicants who have to buy food for their families and pay medical bills.
+Fortunately, there are some resources available if you're waiting for Social Security to approve your disability benefits.

 Many local religious organizations and nonprofit groups also provide rent and food assistance to disabled people.
 You can find nonprofit organizations in your area at GreatNonprofits.org.